 5. Designate someone to be in charge of pet during event.
 Whether a wedding celebration or a simple event you are in charge of, you will be the center of attention and very, very busy.
 Provide responsible party/sitter with cleanup baggies & treats and let them take care of the "details".

 6. Provide ways for sitter to control or comfort pet easily.
 Attach a short/traffic lead to your pet, if possible, making it easier for even the closest person to grab hold in the event things get out of hand.
 Dependent on the event type or location, provide pets with a "safe", space of their own.
 A supervised crate or pen can allow them to duck out of over-stimulating activities.

 7. Consider toxicity to pets of decor plantings and foods served.
 Many of the plants and foods we include in celebrations can be toxic for pets.
-Let your florist and your caterer know what type of animal will be included so that they can offer you appropriate options.
+You can find an extensive toxic food/substance safety guide for pet owners at TopDogVitamins.com and a guide more specific to cats at TheCatMom.com) Let your florist and your caterer know what type of animal will be included so that they can offer you appropriate options.

 8. Make sure any costumes are comfortable for pet.

 9. Confirm with photographer you are including your pet.
 Animals are not always easy to include in photo shoots.
 Your photographer will appreciate notice and will take it into consideration when planning the sets.
 It also would be helpful if the photographer and pet(s) could meet and become acquainted before the scheduled shoot.

 10. Be ready for the unexpected and go with it!
 You know... pets and children.